 00A Tree Is Made of Air

-Here is a fact that should be more famous than it is.
-A giant oak weighs many tonnes, and almost none of that weight came out of the ground.
-Dig up the soil under a full-grown tree and weigh it: barely anything is missing.
+A giant oak weighs many tons, and almost none of that weight came out of the ground.
+Dig up the soil under a full-grown tree and weigh it - barely anything is missing.

 So where did all that wood come from?

-It came, mostly, from thin air.
-Every year a tree pulls carbon dioxide gas out of the sky and quietly rebuilds those carbon atoms into trunk, branch, and leaf.
-The physicist Richard Feynman loved this: the tree is, in a real sense, solidified sky.
-Drag the guess below and see how wrong the intuition of “plants eat soil” really is.
+Mostly, from thin air.
+Every year a tree pulls carbon dioxide out of the sky and quietly rebuilds those carbon atoms into trunk, branch, and leaf.
+The tree is, in a real sense, solidified sky.

 Where does a tree's mass come from?